Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Morpheus8 & Exion RF Microneedling

-🕒 First treatment is recommended from three to six months after surgery, we recommend three to six treatments, four to six weeks apart for best results.
+The first treatment is recommended from three to six months after surgery, and the recommended treatment protocol is three to six treatments, four to six weeks apart.

 Single Morpheus8 / Exion for surgical scars | $599